Modi to mobilize India's diaspora during US visit – DW – 09/19/2024

 "Even though Modi's speeches to the diaspora may tone down the overt Hindutva rhetoric used in India, the underlying nationalistic tones remain evident," he added.

-The Indian diaspora is one of the largest in the world, with an over 35 million people residing outside of India as of May this year, according to the external affairs ministry.
+The Indian diaspora is one of the largest in the world, with an over 35 million people residing outside of India as of May this year, according to India's External Affairs Ministry.

 The growing strength of the Indian diaspora is also becoming more visible as Indians take on high-level business positions and government jobs in the US.

 "Modi's diaspora outreach in the US has become an annual feature in his US visits.
-As the Indian diaspora is not a monolith and is multi-generational, his focus is to ensure that the diaspora continues to be an advantage rather than a liability," K P Vijayalakshmi, a professor of geopolitics at the Manipal Academy of Higher Education, told DW.
+As the Indian diaspora is not a monolith and is multigenerational, his focus is to ensure that the diaspora continues to be an advantage rather than a liability," K.P.
+Vijayalakshmi, a professor of geopolitics at the Manipal Academy of Higher Education in southern India, told DW.

 "His fundamental interest is in persuading the diaspora to be part of India's growth story," she said.

-Strategic expert Raja Mohan told DW that connecting and building bridges with Indian communities abroad has been a major goal of the BJP for decades.
+Strategic expert Raja Mohan told DW that connecting and building bridges with Indian communities abroad has been a major goal of Modi's Bharatiya Janata Party (BJP) for decades.

-"Modi has taken this outreach to another level and now it is part of the BJP's playbook that has helped the party's presence grow around the world, especially Western democracies where a huge chunk of the Indian diaspora is concentrated," Mohan, a visiting professor at the Institute of South Asian Studies at Singapore's National University, told DW.
+"Modi has taken this outreach to another level and now it is part of the BJP's playbook that has helped the party's presence grow around the world, especially Western democracies where a huge chunk of the Indian diaspora is concentrated," said Mohan, a visiting professor at the Institute of South Asian Studies at Singapore's National University.

 Mohan added that other political parties, including the opposition Congress, were also reaching out through the Indian Overseas Congress.
 The regional DMK party is also making an effort to connect with Tamils living abroad.